raganwald/raganwald.github.com/_posts/2015-08-05-dont-copy-that-floppy.md

 This blog includes a lot of code examples.
 The vast majority have been tested and work as advertised.
 But before you copy anything and paste it into a production code base, consider the following:

-This is a blog about software development in general.
+**This is a blog about software development *in general*.**

 Although a particular post might be titled "Fooing with Bar in JavaScript," it's not about JavaScript: It's about `Foo`.
 And `Bar`.
 And it just *happens* to be written in JavaScript, because JavaScript is widely-understood language with a set of features that make explaining many things straightforward.

 [![Copy Machine Operator](/assets/images/copy-machine-operator.jpg)](https://www.flickr.com/photos/wonderlane/3234368267)